jsdoc/jsdoc.github.io/content/en/about-plugins.md

 empty object on which to set various properties.
 + `parser`: The JSDoc parser instance.
 + `currentSourceName`: The name of the file being parsed.

-If you run JSDoc on Mozilla Rhino, you can also export a `nodeVisitor` object that contains a `visitNode` function.
-The `visitNode` function receives the same parameters as for `astNodeVisitor` objects, but the `node` parameter is a Rhino AST node, which is a Java object, rather than an Esprima-style JavaScript object.
-Rhino node visitors are deprecated as of JSDoc 3.3.0, and support will be removed in a future version of JSDoc.

 [esprima-parser]: http://esprima.org/demo/parse.html